32bitwave/32bitcoffee/_posts/2025-02-1-title-five-timer.md

 * 1 X 9V battery (any power supply 9V to 12V)
 * 1 X Set of wires for breadboard

+Here are two ways of doing this, one in Tinkercad and one on a breadboard:

+Tinkercad:
 ![Alt text 2](https://32bitwave.github.io/32bitcoffee/images/tinkercad555.png)

+Live breadboard:
 ![Alt text 2](https://32bitwave.github.io/32bitcoffee/images/BreadboardWires.JPG)

 Tips: